VicTenCrafty/GameboyEmulator/README.md

 - ✅ Channel 3: Programmable wave
 - ✅ Channel 4: Noise
 - ✅ Master volume and panning
-- ⚠️ Audio output not yet implemented
+- ✅ Audio output implemented (but may sound a little bit weird)

 ## Controls